 Cracking into your computer can reveal a breadth of information about you.
 It could include your bank details for ID fraud or for just directly taking your cash.

-Some viruses allow your computer to be controlled in order to create a 'DDOS' attack.
+Some viruses allow your computer to be controlled via a 'DDOS' attack.
 This is where a website is closed down due to simulated, simultaneous use by billions of users.
 This can be for political reasons, a ransom, to hurt competitors or "just for fun".

-Many of the people whose computers cause this are unaware it's happening, as viruses are controlling their web connections.
+Many people whose computers cause this are unaware it's happening.
 MoneySavingExpert.com has been hit by such an attack.
 Ironically, some of the people denied access for three days could've been contributing to the closure via hidden viruses on their systems.

 Pay for antivirus software from biggies like Symantec/Norton or Kaspersky and it'll cost around £40 per year.
 Yet you can get free software which, while not quite as effective as paid-for programs, still keeps on top of threats.
-Regardless of which route you take, heed the following:
+Regardless of which route you take, remember:

 It's not just about how up-to-date your software is.
 If you're not using it, what's the point?
-Try to fit in a full "on-demand" scan (that is, one where the virus scanner flicks through all the files on your hard drive) once a week.
+Try to fit in a full "on-demand" scan once a week, where the virus scanner flicks through all the files on your hard drive.
 This should make sure nothing slips through the net.

 Antivirus: Free PC software downloads

 McAfee.
-Normally paid-for - free to MBNA & HSBC customers
+Normally paid-for, but free to MBNA & HSBC customers

-All MBNA cardholders signed up for Online Card Services can get a year's free access to McAfee's Online Banking Suite, which includes its pro antivirus, virus and spyware programs, and more.
+All MBNA cardholders signed up for Online Card Services can get a year's free access to McAfee's Online Banking Suit, which includes its antivirus, spyware and adware programs, and more.

-And HSBC customers can get 12 months' McAfee Virus Sacn Plus, worth £40, for nowt.
+And HSBC customers can get 12 months' McAfee Virus Scan Plus, (RRP £40), for nowt.
 Forumites are sceptical about it, though.

 Kaspersky.
 Normally paid-for - free to Barclays customers

-Launched in 2009, Microsoft's Security Essentials antivirus package continues to improve.
-The package is completely free to users of "genuine Windows machines", which means it'll verify your copy.
+Microsoft's Security Essentials antivirus package is completely free to users of "genuine Windows machines", so it'll verify your copy.
 Four versions are available, for XP, Vista, Windows 7 and Windows 8.1.

-The software's unobtrusive and provides quick, and increasingly comprehensive protection from viruses, trojans, rootkits, and spyware.
-Antivir below provides marginally better cover in tests.
-Yet most casual Windows users won't go wrong with Microsoft's own offering, as it feels and runs like part of the regular operating system rather than an added extra.
+The software's unobtrusive and provides quick and comprehensive protection from viruses, trojans, and spyware.
+For casual Windows users, it feels and runs like part of the regular operating system rather than an added extra.
 But some experts say it's not as good as it used to be.

-In Windows 8, Windows Defender replaces Microsoft Security Essentials.
-Windows Defender runs in the background and notifies you when you need to take specific action.
-However, you can use it anytime to scan for malware if your computer isn’t working properly or you clicked a suspicious link online or in an email message.
+For Windows 8, Windows Defender replaces Microsoft Security Essentials.
+Windows Defender runs in the background and tells you when you need to take specific action.
+You can use it anytime to search for malware if your computer isn’t working properly, but reviews are mixed on how thorough the scans actually are.

-Alwil's Avast! antivirus is now in version 8, which boasts an improved interface and better detection.
-So much so, it's leapfrogged Avira's Antivir in our rankings.
+Alwil's Avast 2014 antivirus is the latest version and boasts an improved interface and better detection.
+So much so, it's leapfrogged Avira's Antivirus in our rankings.

 Avira Antivirus - totally free